-Franklin Center is an independent, non-profit school.
-Student tuition covers 80% of the total cost of education.
+Franklin Center is an independent, non-profit organization.

 Contributions directly impact the nurturing, individualized environment at our school by supporting teachers, curriculum, technology, and more.
 The leadership team works year-round to promote Franklin Center through the Minds of All Kinds Benefit Breakfast, the Annual Fund Campaign, grant proposals, sponsorships, and other activities vital to the life of the school.